Grantee Directory

 iMentor

-To increase the number of high school students who apply to, enroll in and graduate from college by providing college access programming in schools and supporting the curriculum with one-on-one in-person and online
+To increase the number of high school students who apply to, enroll in and graduate from college by providing college access programming and a mentorship program model in schools.

 Grant amount: $800,000